microsoft/pxt/docs/targets/pxtarget.md

 All PXT targets/packages also must supply an NPM [package.json](https://docs.npmjs.com/files/package.json) file, which describes the versioning, dependency and resources required to build the target/package.
-You can find examples (simple and complex) here:
+You can find examples for pxt-sample and pxt-microbit here:
 * https://github.com/Microsoft/pxt-sample/blob/master/package.json
 * https://github.com/Microsoft/pxt-microbit/blob/master/package.json